ARLabXiang/SyntheticTomatoDisease/README.md

 The paper is avaliable at <arxiv link\>.

 The dataset is licensed under a CC-BY-NC-4.0.
-It is intended for non-generative AI research and non-commercial use.
-For commercial use, please refer to the Unreal Engine 5.4 EULA.
+It is intended for non-generative AI research and non-commercial use due to assets used in simulation.

 We public the compressed version of the dataset with 16-bit depth and 95\% quality RGB on [HuggingFace (160GB)](https://huggingface.co/datasets/XingjianLi/tomatotest). *Note: 23 pairs were corrupted during data collection or preprocessing, see `corrupted_h5.txt`*